 The Board meets on a regularly scheduled basis six times a year to review significant developments affecting the Company and to act on matters requiring Board approval.
 It also holds special meetings when Board action is required between scheduled meetings.
-The Board met six times during 2014.
-During 2014, each member of the Board participated in at least 75% of all Board and applicable committee meetings held during the period for which he/she was a Director.
+The Board met seven times during 2015.
+During 2015, each member of the Board participated in at least 75% of all Board and applicable committee meetings held during the period for which he/she was a Director.

 The Nominating/Corporate Governance Committee has determined that a majority of the members of the Board are independent pursuant to applicable NASDAQ independence standards.
 Independent Directors are Messrs.
-Alden, Allardyce, Legg, Morris, Spinner and Young, Dr. Philip and Ms. Stipp.
-Independent Directors met in executive session four times in 2014.
+Alden, Allardyce, Gorman, Legg, Morris, Spinner and Young, Dr. Philip, Mses.
+Stipp and McElligott.
+Independent Directors met in executive session four times in 2015.
+During Mr. Young's tenure as the Chairman of the Board, he has presided at such meetings.
+Following Mr. Young's retirement at the conclusion of the 2016 Annual Meeting, Mr. Spinner, as Lead Independent Director, will preside over the meetings of Independent Directors.

 It is the Company's policy that all members of its Board attend each annual meeting of its stockholders, except when illness or other personal matters prevent such attendance.
-Eight of the nine members of the Board at the time of the Company's 2014 Annual Meeting of Stockholders attended such meeting.
+All of the nine members of the Board at the time of the Company's 2015 Annual Meeting of Stockholders attended such meeting.